NeCTAR-RC/tutorials/_keypairs/01-overview.md

 duration: 2
 ---

 In this tutorial you will learn how to create a Public-Private keypair for use with the Nectar Research Cloud.
-You will learn one or more methods of creating the keypairs and how to import your public key into your Nectar account.

 **Cloud Starter**<br/>
 This tutorial is part of the Nectar Cloud Starter curriculum.
 Only the bare essentials of keys are discussed here for Launching a Nectar VM from the Nectar Dashboard.